Artists | Songs | Various Artists | Lists | Jukebox | About | Home

 • Blue Christmas (Dead Or Alive, 1990) [close]

 Dead or AliveUnlike the many "Blue Christmas" recordings listed above, this rare Dead Or Alive side is an entirely original composition.
 That is, it is not the song first recorded by Ernest Tubb and later watermarked by Elvis Presley.
-Though atypically subdued for the group that brought us "Spin Me Round (Like A Record)," the song is nevertheless what you might expect - a sad lament of a lonely holiday.
-Androgynous singer Pete Burns - sounding creepily like Boy George on testosterone - croons, "Don't think I'll pull through" accompanied by smooth electric piano.
-Deliciously bad....
-"Blue Christmas" was first released as the b-side of a Japanese 3-inch CD single, "Your Sweetness (Is My Weakness)," then quickly compiled on another Japanese disc, Fan The Flame (Part 1), an EP of rare tracks (there was never a second part...).
-Ten years later, Dead or Alive released a hopped-up disco version called "Blue Christmas 2000" on yet another Japanese exclusive, Fragile.
+Though atypically subdued for the group that brought us "Spin Me Round (Like A Record)," the song is nevertheless what you might expect - the sad lament of a lonely holiday.
+Accompanied by smooth electric piano and sounding creepily like Boy George on testosterone, androgynous singer Pete Burns croons, "Don't think I'll pull through."
+It's all so deliciously bad, you'll hope he doesn't....

 • Blue Christmas Tree (Ernest Tubb, 1965)